| |

 Museums

 Seattle offers so many opportunities to enjoy museums and the arts for free – more than just about any other city I have been to.
 There are museums that are always free, as well as museums that offer free entrance days.
 I would also recommend checking out your local library.
-Many of them offer free museum ticket for library card holders!
+Many of them offer free museum tickets for library cardholders!

 Here is a list of how to get into Seattle area museums completely free: